 College Health Services are available to all full-time and part-time students.
 The Health Center provides health teaching for self-care of common health problems and provides assessment and treatment for common, acute problems.
 Cases that need to be referred to a clinician and/or physician will be handled promptly.
-Costs for use of student health services are included in student fees.
 Any fee for services from a clinic off-campus will be the financial responsibility of the student, parent, and/or guardian.
 College Health hours are posted at the office in the Riney Student Conference Center.
-A nurse practitioner is also available on part-time basis for other services, these services carry a nominal fee.
+A nurse practitioner is also available on part-time basis for other services.
+These services carry a nominal fee of \$5 per service.